flyingmachine/nanoc-blog/content/programming/boot-clj.md

 similarly; feel free to skip to the next section.

 If you're not familiar with the concept of middleware, then allow me to explain!
-Middleware are functions that are meant to adhere to a few domain-specific conventions when they're composed.
-You can think of those conventions as the middleware *interface*.
-This can be understood by comparing middleware functions to regular functions.
-(By the way, I'm going to use *middleware function* and *middleware* interchangeably.)
-Here's an example of composing everyday functions:
+First, the term *middleware* refers to a set of *conventions* that programmers adhere to so that they can *flexibly create domain-specific function pipelines*.
+That's pretty dense, so let's un-dense it.
+To understand how the middleware approach differs from run-of-the-mill function composition, here's an example of composing everyday functions:

 ```clojure
 (def strinc (comp str inc))